-Patrick Lencioni captures the importance of trust in a powerful and graphic way in his legendary book, The Five Dysfunctions of a Team.
+Patrick Lencioni captures the importance of trust powerfully and graphically in his legendary book, The Five Dysfunctions of a Team.
 Too often people strive for great results while overlooking the scalable, sustainable pyramid of impact.

 Trust, done right, stabilizes and accelerates impact.
 It is the ballast that facilitates healthy conflict.
 In turn, trust drives clear communication and accountability.